 A healthy lifestyle and Travel – Related Blogs

 We are looking to live a simpler life; its a work in progress at the moment – but everyone has to start somewhere! one of the intentions with our blog is to document some of the things that we have done, or have attempted for a

-in terms of a simpler life, we realised the negative impact that screens were creating in our lives and began to designate ‘screen free’ time? in this blog we ask, Can we go Screen Free on a 3 hour flight?
+In terms of a simpler life, we realized the negative impact that screens were creating in our lives and began to designate ‘screen free’ time?
+In this blog we ask, Can we go Screen Free on a 3 hour flight?